 A shift in mindset is needed toward a more holistic, nonlinear approach, where sustainability is inherently valued, is a core expectation, and is measured, monitored, and designed accordingly, both for compliance and to drive sustainable innovation.
 This shift should be supported by a focus on core values that restore dignity and respect for all life so that humans can be proud of humanity.
 Change will require deep engagement at all levels of society, industry, and communities to meet the transformational challenges humanity faces in the coming decade.
-Monitoring and controlling changes probably will require the capacity to shift among metrics and measurements in various settings as changes unfold, resulting in managing decision trade-offs.
-The benefit of one decision and focus on a few metrics may in the long-term lean to an imbalance in the system, affecting another metric which may be yet to be identified.
+Monitoring and controlling changes probably will require the capacity to shift among metrics and measurements in various settings as changes unfold, resulting in managing decision trade-offs, as well as observing changes in views and behaviors.
+The benefit of one decision and focus on a few metrics may in the long term lean to an imbalance in the system, affecting another metric, which may be yet to be identified.
 The ability to understand the interdependencies and trade-offs can be fostered through physical reminders and simulations.